-object XcmsExperiment() or XCMSnExp() object containing also correspondence results.

-param SimilarRtimeParam object with the settings for the method.
-See MsFeatures::SimilarRtimeParam() for details and options.

-msLevel integer(1) defining the MS level on which the features should be grouped.
+object XcmsExperiment() or XCMSnExp() object containing also correspondence re- sults. param SimilarRtimeParam object with the settings for the method.
+See MsFeatures::SimilarRtimeParam for details and options. msLevel integer(1) defining the MS level on which the features should be grouped. passed to the groupFeatures function on numeric values.